snrnats/doc-centre/docfx_project/pro/api/shipments/cancelling_shipments.md

 You can only cancel a shipment prior to it being manifested.
 Once a shipment has been manifested it can no longer be cancelled.

-<span class="highlight">IS THE ABOVE CORRECT?
-THAT WAS THE CASE IN CONSIGNMENTS BUT I CAN'T TEST WITH THE STUBS</span>

 Once a shipment has been cancelled, then no further changes can be made to it other than deleting it.
 If you want to reinstate a cancelled shipment then you will need to create a new shipment with the same details.

 > [!NOTE]